 Looking for the right partners for your ML project?

-- If you are considering the problem to be solved, consult it with our specialists: check your options and whether the problem you are thinking about is solvable using ML.
+If you are considering a problem to be solved, consult it with our ML specialists: check your options and whether the problem you are thinking about is solvable using Machine Learning model.